jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

 We will have a conversation about your work and I'll be asking some questions.
-I'll be interested as well in seeing the actual work process and it would be very interesting for me to look over your shoulder when you work.
+I’m interested as well in watching you doing your work.
+The whole process will take about an hour of time.

 </div>

 The participant must know how you record data and who will see it.
-So tell the Participant
+So tell the Participant:

 <div class="example">

-I'd like to take notes, and, in addition record audio – if that is o.k. with you.
+I'd like to take notes, and, in addition record audio – if that is ok with you.
 The audio recording helps me to focus on your work as I don’t need to concentrate as much on writing notes if I have the recording as backup.
 The audio will be listened to be me an one colleague; we will anonymize and transcribe the data before we share